-- 1. Solid State Chemistry: A.R.WEST - 2.
-Principles of Instrumental Analysis: Skoog and West - 3.
-Principles of Instrumental Analysis: Willard, Merit and Dean - 4.
-Solid state physics: A J Dekker, Macmillan Publishers - 5.
-Principles of physical chemistry: Puri, Sharma, Pathania. - 6.
-Chemistry of solid state: W E Garner, Butterworth
+1. Solid State Chemistry: A.R.
+WEST

+2. Principles of Instrumental Analysis: Skoog and West

+3. Principles of Instrumental Analysis: Willard, Merit and Dean

+4. Solid state physics: A J Dekker, Macmillan Publishers

+5. Principles of physical chemistry: Puri, Sharma, Pathania.

+6. Chemistry of solid state: W E Garner, Butterworth

-S. No. On completing the course, student will be able to C01 To learn about structure and working of different reference electrodes and working electrodes CO2 To develop complete study skills of potentiometric method of analysis of various analytes СО3 To learn about various thermal methods of analysis like DTA, TG, DSC and their applications CO4 To understand solids and point defects in solids C05 To understand coulometric methods of analysis and current-voltage relation and coulometric titrations.
+S. No. On completing the course, CO1 To learn about structure and working of different reference electrodes and working electrodes CO2 To develop complete study skills of potentiometric method of analysis of various analytes CO3 To learn about various thermal methods of analysis like DTA, TG, DSC and their applications CO4 To understand solids and point defects in solids CO5 To understand coulometric methods of analysis and current-voltage relation and coulometric titrations.

-M.Sc.
-Chemistry (Under the Honours Scheme) (Semester-III)
+M. Sc.
+Chemistry (Semester-III)

-CHH 536
+CHE 536